Ariiia/SelfAssessment/Skills/Databases.md

   - MySQL: 🖐️ used
   - MariaDB: 🖐️ used
   - MS SQL Server: 🖐️ used
-  - Redis: 👂 heard
+  - Redis: 🖐️ used
   - Rabbit: 👂 heard
   - MongoDB: 🖐️ used
   - Memcached: 👂 heard
   - Riak
   - DB2
-  - SQLite: 👂 heard
+  - SQLite: 🖐️ used
-  - DynamoDB: 👂 heard
+  - DynamoDB: 🖐️ used
   - Firebase: 👂 heard
 - Data engineering
   - Data warehousing: 👂 heard